 Marketing Principles was my first marketing-heavy class, so learning about all the different aspects of marketing was a lot of fun.
 Plus, for our final project we had to make up a marketing plan to partner any product with Project(RED).
 My group chose Volkswagen and our final project was the winning presentation.

 Hands down, Mark McConnell, assistant professor of marketing, is my favorite professor.
 For the amount of time I spend in his office, I should just have my own desk in there too.
 He took me under his wing my freshman year and convinced me to do many things I would have never imagined I could do.
 He convinced me to study abroad in Thailand and that experience alone, along with him being on the trip with us, was amazing.
-He got me involved with Raider Relief, which I ended up becoming project leader for this semester, and he’s taught me a lot about marketing and life in general.
+He got me involved with Raider Relief, which I ended up becoming project leader for, and he’s taught me a lot about marketing and life in general.
 I really can’t thank him enough for everything he’s done for me.

 First and foremost, I want to be a great husband and dad someday.
 Career-wise, I really want to get into the advertising side of marketing.
 Hopefully, somewhere I can interact with people on a daily basis, travel a lot and be able to create things so that I can walk down the road and see someone wearing a logo I made or see a commercial I worked on.
 I want to be in a position where I wake up every morning excited to go into work.